Fanteakwa North (Ghana parliament constituency)

 Fanteakwa North is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Fanteakwa North is located in the Fanteakwa District of the Eastern Region of Ghana.
+Its current member of parliament is Kwame Appiah Kodua.

 Boundaries

 The constituency is located within the Fanteakwa District of the Eastern Region of Ghana.